guigomcha/django-home-station/README.md

 Objectives:
 1. Make use of an old tablet.
-2. Organize photos based on date, people in it and possible a points-based wheight system for duration etc
+2. Organize photos based on date, location and any more user provided data.
+(OpenCV for face recognition? why not)

 ## Arduino Client